-What happens if the seller refuses to pay agent fees?
+What happens if the seller refuses to pay Realtor fees?

-If the sellers already agreed to fees in their contract, the broker can take them to court.
-Unless the seller can prove that the broker didn’t honor their agreement, they’ve already agreed to the fees and must pay them.
+If the seller already agreed to fees in their contract, the broker can take them to court.
+Unless the seller can prove that the broker didn’t honor their contract, they’ve already agreed to the fees and must pay them.